 From experience, it can be said that statutory health insurance companies usually only cover the costs in cases of severe hyperhidrosis (very heavy sweating).
 As a patient, you must clarify in advance whether the costs will be covered by your health insurance.

-What other areas of the body is Botox used to treat excessive sweating?
+What other areas of the body is Sweat Gland Control used to treat excessive sweating?

 In addition to Sweat Gland Control treatment against heavy sweating under the armpits, such treatment can also be used against heavy sweating, e.g., on the forehead and head.
 Home remedies or medicinal treatments may also help.
 It is best to seek advice from your dermatologist and make sure you wear airy clothing and use light bedding.
 Often, reducing unnecessary fat deposits can also alleviate a hyperhidrosis condition.
 In addition, a healthy diet and sufficient fluids are always supportive.